elunna/nerfhack-changelog/README.md

 ### Sokoban

 * Sokoban levels are cold and icy - legend has it a white dragon named Wintercloak took the tower over, leaving a trail of frost in its wake.
 In addition to the level being colored blue with splashes of icey cyan, you will see random patches of ice form in the level.
-The upper levels of Sokoban are also "cold", meaning that if potions land on the floor, they have a chance of freezing and shattering.
+Because they are cold, if potions land on the floor, they have a chance of freezing and shattering.
-* Note: A recent change from NetHack 3.7 also makes ice slide the player in a random, however, players will not slide whilst in Sokobon (this would make solving the puzzles more difficult than it already is). direction.
-This feature was implemented after cold Sokobon, but it amplifies the effect.
+* Note: A recent change from NetHack 3.7 also makes ice occasionally slide the player in a random direction.
+* Sokoban now has two additional levels - an entry level with river obstacles (adapted from the town filler level from UnNetHack) and another puzzle level to solve.
 * Monsters are never generated peaceful in Sokoban (FIQ)
 * Zombies don't revive in Sokoban and they won't dig out of the ground.
 * Monsters won't break boulders in Sokobon.